-A volcano is an opening in a planet’s crust through which hot lava, tephra and gases come out from a magma reservoir.
-Magma refers to the molten or semi-molten rocks inside the Earth’s surface.
-There are 3 types of volcanoes classified on the basis of activity.
+A volcano is an opening in a planet’s crust through which hot lava, tephra, and gases come out from a magma reservoir.
+Magma refers to the molten or semi-molten rocks inside a planet’s surface.
+There are 3 types of volcanoes classified based on activity.

-Dormant volcanoes are those which show signs of future eruption.
+- Dormant volcanoes are those which show signs of a future eruption.

 Types of Volcanoes classified on the basis of extrusive landforms